Fitting Sparse Markov Models to Categorical Time Series Using Convex Clustering: Methodology

+While methods like iGecco \citep{wang2021integrative} have been developed for more general loss functions and are particularly useful in integrative clustering across multiple data modalities, our setup is more specialized.
+Specifically, we focus on clustering empirical transition probability vectors derived from categorical sequences using a squared error loss.
+The formulation of \cite{chi2015splitting} aligns directly with this objective and provides efficient solvers tailored to squared loss with convex penalties.
+In contrast, iGecco’s flexibility for general loss functions introduces unnecessary complexity in our context.
+Therefore, we opt for the simpler and more specialized algorithm of \cite{chi2015splitting}, which has demonstrated strong performance under our model assumptions.

-Chi and Lange (2015)\cite{chi2015splitting} have developed an elegant method of solving the convex clustering problem by augmented lagrangian methods.
-For $\rho(x)=\lVert x \rVert_2$, we first view solving the equation (\ref{cr1}) as the following constrained optimization problem
+We now introduce the specific computational algorithm proposed by \cite{chi2015splitting} that we use to minimize the objective function in (\ref{cr1}).
+For $\rho(\mathbf{x})=\lVert \mathbf{x} \rVert_2$, we first view solving equation (\ref{cr1}) as the following constrained optimization problem

 where $\mathcal{E}$ is the set of all distinct edges $\{l:l=(l_1,l_2),l_1<l_2,w_l>0\}$.
-Here, a new splitting variable $\mathbf{v}_l$ has been introduced to capture the difference between the group centroids, which helps the optimization procedure much easier.
-Chi and Lange (2015)\cite{chi2015splitting} have used two algorithms for solving this constrained optimization problem, namely ADMM and AMA.
-For both these algorithms, one first have to incorporate augmented lagrangian as follows:
+Here, a new splitting variable $\mathbf{v}_l$ has been introduced to capture the difference between the group centroids, which makes the optimization procedure much easier.
+Two algorithms have been developed for solving this constrained optimization problem, namely alternating direction method of multipliers (ADMM) and alternating minimization algorithm (AMA).
+ADMM solves constrained optimization problems by breaking them into smaller subproblems that are easier to solve, alternating between primal and dual updates.
+AMA simplifies the process further by avoiding auxiliary variable updates, leading to significantly faster convergence under sparse weights.
+For both of these algorithms, first we incorporate an augmented Lagrangian as follows: